Another beautiful day is shaping up on the logistics platform in Bettembourg. You park and join the building with a smile on your face.

 But that was before.

-Many companies are setting up real-time digital logistics visibility solutions.
-This allows the logistical automation of some of these time-consuming operations.
-How can this be achieved?
-5-point demonstration.
+Many companies are implementing digital solutions for real-time logistics visibility.
+This allows the automation of some of these time-consuming operations.
+How can this be done?
+Here is a 5-point demonstration.

-"Maxime, I'll need an inventory this morning, we have a rush order, I need to know our available capacity."
+"Maxime, I need an inventory this morning, we have a rush order, I need to know our available capacity."

 In the absence of other methods, the inventory is often carried out in the field: it is necessary to go around the farm and count the equipment in order to be able to update the file with the availability status.
 This can even turn into a real sports training: to get an overview of the arrival of trains, there is sometimes no other way than to go out under the snow in winter, to go around the platform, or even to climb up to the silos.